vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/pixel-apps/vtex-facebook-domain-verification.md

 3. You'll see a warning message about needing to enter the necessary configurations.
 Scroll down and type in your verification code.
 4. Click on **Save**.

->ℹ️ Access the [Facebook Business Settings](https://business.facebook.com/settings/owned-domains/) and login to you account in order to find out what is your domain verification code is.
+> ℹ️️ Access the [Facebook Business Settings](https://business.facebook.com/settings/owned-domains/) and login to you account in order to find out what is your domain verification code is.
 Click on the Meta-tag Verification tag and copy only the code inside the content attribute.

 ### Using VTEX IO Toolbelt